About - Reginald F. Lewis Museum

 Founded in 2005, the 82,000-square-foot facility accommodates over 13,000 square feet of permanent and temporary exhibition space, hosting more than 11,000 objects in our permanent collection, special exhibitions, educational programs, and public events.

 Mission: The Reginald F. Lewis Museum documents, interprets and preserves the complex experiences, contributions and culture of Black people in Maryland.
-We serve as catalyst for sustained change by providing programs, exhibitions and bold conversations that educate and challenge.
+We serve as a catalyst for sustained change by providing programs, exhibitions and bold conversations that educate and challenge.

 Vision: To be a trusted custodian, a respected authority, and a thought-partner on the history, art and culture of the African diaspora with an emphasis on the State of Maryland.